openedx/edx-cookiecutters/docs/how_tos/layered_cookiecutter.rst

 Design
 ------

-Our approach relies on two categories of cookiecutters:
+Our approach creates two categories of cookiecutters:
 * *template-only*: These cookiecutters have the reusable base files, but they do not result in a workable repository output.

 * *final-output*: These cookiecutters produce the final output, resulting in a working directory.